botre/anki-decks/src/networking.md

 A full-duplex (FDX) system allows communication in both directions.

+Examples: Ethernet, Wi-Fi, etc.

+## Half-duplex

+A half-duplex (HDX) system allows communication in only one direction at a time.

+Examples: Walkie-talkies, etc.

 ## WebSocket

 Communications protocol, providing full-duplex communication channels over a single TCP connection.